krasileva-group/hvNLR/README.md

 that were used for the phylogenetic and Shannon entropy analyses of NLR proteins in Arabidopsis and Brachypodium.

-All data for the scripts including clade alignmetns and trees is available at https://doi.org/10.5281/zenodo.3951781
+All data for the scripts including clade alignments and trees is available at https://doi.org/10.5281/zenodo.3951781